A New Hotspot in Shin-Okubo, Tokyo

 It evokes the presence of an old Martin.

-While the Snowflake inlay was used starting in 1938, the Hexagon inlay was adopted beginning in 1939.
-Furthermore, the abalone shell decoration along the fretboard edges is a custom specification not found on the original D-45.
+While snowflake inlays were used in the 1938 model, hexagon inlays were first introduced in 1939.
+Additionally, the abalone shell decoration along the edges of the fingerboard is a custom specification not found on the original D-45.

-The hexagon inlay design changed starting in 1939, so we can speculate that this instrument is a Custom Shop recreation of the D-45 from around 1938, the year it first appeared.
-The headstock also features elegant abalone shell inlay along the edge.
-Additionally, the top veneer uses Brazilian rosewood.
-You can see a grain pattern distinct from Indian rosewood.
+Since the switch to hexagon inlays occurred in 1939, it can be inferred that this instrument is a Custom Shop recreation of the D-45 from around 1938, the year of its debut.
+The abalone shell decoration along the edge of the headstock further enhances its elegance.
+Additionally, Brazilian rosewood is used for the veneer, displaying a grain pattern distinct from that of Indian rosewood.

-The ebony bridge features a long saddle and snowflake inlays on the sides.
-Luxurious abalone shell is also used for the bridge pin dots.
+The ebony bridge features a long saddle, and snowflake inlays adorn the sides.
+Even the bridge pin dots are lavishly crafted from abalone shell.

 Summary

-The D-45 began as a custom order for Gene Autry.
-Later, when members of CSN&Y used the D-45, and artists like Kazuo Katō and Mamoru Horiuchi, influenced by them, began using the D-45 on stage, its brilliant tone—distinct from the dreadnoughts of the time—must have astonished many artists and Martin fans alike.The vertical logo, hexagon inlay, and elegantly gleaming body decoration captivated viewers, surely inspiring the desire to "someday buy and play a D-45."
+The D-45 originally began as a custom order for Gene Autry.
+Later, members of CSN&Y used the D-45, and inspired by them, artists such as Kazuhiko Kato and Mamoru Horiuchi began using the D-45 on stage.
+Its dazzling tone, distinct from previous Dreadnoughts, undoubtedly astonished many artists and Martin fans alike.The vertical logo, hexagon inlays, and the elegantly gleaming body decorations captivated viewers and likely inspired the desire to “one day buy and play a D-45.”

-Following this, artists like Kiyoshi Taguchi, Masashi Sada, Kousetsu Minami, and Yukinosuke Sakazaki owned D-45s.
-Even today, the D-45's sound lives on through records and videos, carried forward by many artists.
-The "D-45" remains, even as times change, an aspiration to pursue, perhaps a phantom guitar that captivates players.
+Following in their footsteps, artists such as Kiyoshi Taguchi, Masashi Sada, Kosetsu Minami, and Konosuke Sakazaki began owning D-45s, and even today, the D-45’s tone lives on through the recordings and performances of many artists.
+The “D-45” remains, even as the times change, an object of desire and perhaps a legendary guitar that continues to captivate players.

-At Advance Guitars, we draw upon this history to convey the D-45's allure through the actual instrument itself.
+At Advance Guitars, we draw on this history to share the appeal of the D-45 with you through our actual instruments.

-When you visit, please try the D-45.
-Hearing its sound firsthand will undoubtedly open up a whole new world of the D-45.
+Please be sure to try out the D-45 when you visit our store.
+Hearing its sound firsthand will undoubtedly open up a whole new world of the D-45 for you.

-An expert who has handled thousands of vintage guitars since childhood, specializing in appraisal and sales.
-Maintains strong connections with international collectors and dealers.
-Guided by the belief that "A guitar's history can change based on a single color or stamp," he strives to provide passionate and detailed commentary.
+An expert who has been involved with musical instruments since childhood and has appraised and sold over several thousand vintage guitars.
+He maintains strong connections with collectors and dealers overseas.
+Guided by the belief that “the history of a guitar can change with a single color or stamp,” he strives to provide detailed and passionate commentary.

-Qualifications & Experience: 8 years as an instrument appraiser; writing and supervising contributions to Guitar Magazine, etc
+Qualifications & Experience: 8 years as a musical instrument appraiser; contributor and consultant for Guitar Magazine and other publications

 Art Born in the 1800s: The Allure of Antique Guitars